Best AI Design Tools for Creatives and Graphic Designers in 2026 (Updated List + Workflows + References)

 Typography posters, logos, merch

-Less “photoreal ad compositing” than Adobe
+Less photoreal ad compositing than Adobe

 Recraft

-SVG icons + vector illustration
+SVG icons plus vector illustration

-You still need taste + art direction
+You still need taste and art direction

 Midjourney

-Art direction + stylized imagery
+Art direction plus stylized imagery

 Can require more prompt craft